jollygoodjacob/OpenRES/README.md

 #### Step 1: Generate transects

-Begin by generating cross-valley transects for each stream segment using the "Generate Transects" tool in the Processing Toolbar.
+Begin by generating cross-valley transects for each stream segment using the **"[1] Generate Transects"** tool under **Processing Toolbar > OpenRES > Data Extraction**.

+-   Search for: "[1] Generate Transects".
+-   Double-click to open the tool.
+-   Fill out the input fields:
+-   Select the river network layer.
+-   Select the valley lines layer.
+-   Optionally adjust Extension Increment and Max Length.
+-   Choose where to save the Transects and Center Points outputs.

 > **Note:** After transect generation, users should validate that each
 > transect intersects valley bottoms and valleys properly.
 Due to